 Liquidity and Market Regimes

 Transitional periods are often the hardest to interpret.
-Markets may keep advancing while underlying liquidity is already becoming less supportive, or they may react positively to easing that is arriving because growth is deteriorating.
-That lag between liquidity conditions and visible price behavior is one reason regime shifts can remain hidden until the repricing is already underway.
+Markets may keep advancing while underlying liquidity is already becoming less supportive, or they may react positively to easing that arrives because growth is deteriorating.
+That lag between liquidity conditions and visible price behavior is one reason regime shifts can stay hidden until repricing is already underway.

-To understand how liquidity drives markets, it helps to separate the topic into distinct layers rather than treat it as one broad force.
-The starting point is the basic liquidity backdrop, then the difference between trading conditions and financing conditions, and then the stress states in which capital availability begins to break down.
+Liquidity is easier to interpret when it is separated into layers instead of treated as one general force.
+Start with the overall backdrop, then separate trading conditions from financing conditions, and finally identify the stress states in which capital availability begins to break down.

-That structure makes market behavior easier to read.
+That layered view helps explain why market behavior can stay strong for a time even when underlying conditions are becoming less supportive.
 Central bank actions influence the backdrop, credit conditions shape how liquidity is distributed, and global dollar funding helps explain why tightening can spread across borders even when domestic conditions initially appear stable.

-Seen this way, liquidity is not one isolated signal but a chain of connected processes.
-First comes the overall backdrop, then the channels through which liquidity reaches markets, and finally the stress dynamics that emerge when transmission weakens.
-Once those distinctions are clear, cross-asset behavior becomes easier to interpret without reducing every move to a single headline explanation.
+Liquidity is most useful as a market lens when it is read as a connected process rather than a single indicator.
+The backdrop matters first, then the channels through which liquidity reaches markets, and finally the stress dynamics that emerge when transmission weakens.
+That structure makes cross-asset behavior easier to interpret without reducing every move to a headline-level explanation.

 FAQ